Atlantic Coast Hockey League: Inaugural season

 From the opening night of the season, McMahon was not happy with how the league was run.
 Schenectady and Fitchburg were owned by the same person.
 Fitchburg was placed under a league suspension and would fold after 6 games.
 Schenectady would fold after 9 games.
 In January 1982, McMahon tried to borrow $15,000 from the league, citing "slow cash flow".
 When the league denied his loan, McMahon folded his franchise.
 With the league now down to 4 teams, the league decided to end the season early and set the playoffs by geographical area to save on expenses.
 Coincidentally, the matchups did end up having the first and fourth place teams meet, along with the second vs third place teams.
 The Salem Raiders defeated the Winston-Salem Thunderbirds, and the Mohawk Valley Stars defeated the Baltimore Skipjacks.
 The Raiders and Stars played in the league final, with the Mohawk Valley Stars defeating the Raiders for the Bob Payne Trophy.

+In July 1982, Dave Schultz, a former National Hockey League player who spent the majority of his career with the Philadelphia Flyers during their Broad Street Bullies days, was appointed as the league's commissioner.
+He resigned from the position in February 1983.

 On July 24, 1987, Commissioner Ray Miron announced that the league would be suspending operations for the 1987–88 season.
 The Troy Slapshots had folded earlier in the previous season, and the Mohawk Valley Comets in Utica, NY had been replaced with an American Hockey League team.
 This left the league with only three teams—Erie, Virginia, and Carolina—not enough for it to make sense to operate.
 Erie would cease operations, but the Lancers and Thunderbirds would transfer to the All-American Hockey League.